coderms1/banking_system/README.md

 ```
 A clean little command-line banking app built in Python.
-It’s simple, structured, and works like a tiny ATM — deposit money,
+It’s simple, structured, and works like a tiny ATM; deposit money,
 make withdrawals, check your balance, calculate interest,
 and save your transaction history to a file.